gocheaphosting/easy-paypal-lte/readme.txt

 = History =

+* V6.51: Some more usability improvements.
+[April 6, 2015]
 * V6.50: Implementing list/grid view for the e-shop (Pro feature).
 Displaying product description/image as a modal dialog on the e-shop.
 Option to display product description/image upon Buy Now button click.
 Numerous enhancements in metadata editor, sales table display etc. [April 6, 2014]
 * V6.40: Fixing a style that may have caused the admin page not to appear on some blogs.
 [April 4, 2015]
 * V6.39: More compatibility checks.
 [April 2, 2015]